-The RHP will serve a two-fold function: (1) providing high quality, durable, sustainable, and mold-resistant housing to those impacted by Hurricane Harvey, 2018 South Texas Floods, or 2019 Disasters; and (2) demonstrating the cost effectiveness of enhanced resiliency features in residential construction on a large scale to protect against the inevitable next storm or flooding event.
+The RHP will serve a two-fold function: (1) providing high quality, durable, sustainable, and moldresistant housing to those impacted by Hurricane Harvey; and (2) demonstrating the cost effectiveness of enhanced resiliency features in residential construction on a large scale to protect against the inevitable next storm or flooding event.
 By building homes to a higher standard than conventional construction practices on the scale proposed by this program, the RHP will bring those more resilient building practices into the mainstream where they can scale-up and become cost-competitive with conventional building practices.

-- i.
-Based on demand, priority will be given to CDBG-MIT HUD MID areas with a goal of at least eighty (80) percent of funds going towards those areas; and - ii.
-Up to twenty (20) percent of funds may address unmet need and identified risks in the CDBG-MIT State MID counties minus their "most-impacted" ZIP codes.
+i.
+Based on demand, priority will be given to Hurricane Harvey HUD MID areas with a goal of at least eighty (80) percent of funds going towards those areas.

+ii.
+Up to twenty (20) percent of funds may address unmet need and identified risks in the Hurricane Harvey impacted counties minus their "most-impacted" ZIP codes.

-5.4.10.3 RHP Home Construction Requirements:
+4.4.8.3 RHP Home Construction Requirements: